Breaking Bad (franchise): Breaking Bad: The Movie (2017)

 In 2017, French editors Lucas Stoll and Gaylor Morestin created a fan edit, simply titled Breaking Bad: The Movie, condensing the entire series into a two-hour feature film and uploaded it onto Vimeo.
 They had worked on the film for around two years prior to its release.
 However the film was soon taken down for copyright violation.
 Critic Alan Sepinwall remarked that the movie "doesn't in any way work as a standalone entity."
 In order to achieve feature film length, notable side characters like Tuco Salamanca and the Salamanca Cousins were cut entirely, and the conclusion to the Gustavo Fring story occurred off-screen.

-Say My Name!
-(2019)
+Faking Bad (2019)

-Say My Name is a 2019 parody musical with music, lyrics and book by Rob Gathercole based on AMC's Breaking Bad created by Vince Gilligan.
+Faking Bad is a 2019 parody musical with music, lyrics and book by Rob Gathercole based on AMC's Breaking Bad created by Vince Gilligan.
 The musical condenses the entire plot of Breaking Bad down to a one-act play that was under two hours with a heightened sense of camp and satire.
 A physical release of the cast recording was available for sale at the official Breaking Bad Store in Albuquerque, New Mexico.